In vitro fertilisation: Preimplantation genetic screening or diagnosis

-PGS screens for numeral chromosomal abnormalities while PGD identifies the specific molecular defect of the inherited disease.
+PGS screens for numerical chromosomal abnormalities, while PGD identifies the specific molecular defect of the inherited disease.
 In both PGS and PGD, individual cells from a pre-embryo, or preferably trophectoderm cells biopsied from a blastocyst, are analysed during the IVF process.
 Before the transfer of a pre-embryo back to a person's uterus, one or two cells are removed from the pre-embryos (8-cell stage), or preferably from a blastocyst.
 These cells are then evaluated for normality.
-Typically within one to two days, following completion of the evaluation, only the normal pre-embryos are transferred back to the uterus.
+Typically, within one to two days, following completion of the evaluation, only the normal pre-embryos are transferred back to the uterus.
 Alternatively, a blastocyst can be cryopreserved via vitrification and transferred at a later date to the uterus.
 In addition, PGS can significantly reduce the risk of multiple pregnancies because fewer embryos, ideally just one, are needed for implantation.

 Cryopreservation

 Cryopreservation can be performed as oocyte cryopreservation before fertilisation, or as embryo cryopreservation after fertilisation.

-The Rand Consulting Group has estimated there to be 400,000 frozen embryos in the United States in 2006.
+The Rand Consulting Group estimated there to be 400,000 frozen embryos in the United States in 2006.
 The advantage is that patients who fail to conceive may become pregnant using such embryos without having to go through a full IVF cycle.
 Or, if pregnancy occurred, they could return later for another pregnancy.
-Spare oocytes or embryos resulting from fertility treatments may be used for oocyte donation or embryo donation to another aspiring parent, and embryos may be created, frozen and stored specifically for transfer and donation by using donor eggs and sperm.
+Spare oocytes or embryos resulting from fertility treatments may be used for oocyte donation or embryo donation to another aspiring parent, and embryos may be created, frozen, and stored specifically for transfer and donation by using donor eggs and sperm.
 Also, oocyte cryopreservation can be used for those who are likely to lose their ovarian reserve due to undergoing chemotherapy.

-By 2017, many centres have adopted embryo cryopreservation as their primary IVF therapy, and perform few or no fresh embryo transfers.
+By 2017, many centres had adopted embryo cryopreservation as their primary IVF therapy and performed few or no fresh embryo transfers.
 The two main reasons for this have been better endometrial receptivity when embryos are transferred in cycles without exposure to ovarian stimulation and also the ability to store the embryos while awaiting the results of preimplantation genetic testing.

-The outcome from using cryopreserved embryos has uniformly been positive with no increase in birth defects or development abnormalities.
+The outcome of using cryopreserved embryos has uniformly been positive, with no increase in birth defects or developmental abnormalities.